promptfoo/promptfoo/site/docs/red-team/index.md

 ![llm red team report](/img/riskreport-1@2x.png)
 </div>

-## Red teaming is a core requirement of AI security
+## Why is LLM red teaming important?

 Red teaming is different from other AI security approaches because it provides a quantitative measure of risk _before_ deployment.